WIND CHIMES

 Deep in the pandemic, I began making wind chimes prompted by an invitation from my dear friend and conductor, Christopher Rountree.
 He asked: “What would you do for your community right now - while we’re all apart but want to feel together?”
 And so I made two sets of loose redwood chimes, tuned carefully from found pieces in my studio.
 This new way of interacting with listeners - making music on their terms - composing frozen ambient harmonies added to the home - human sized works that held energy even when silent - it suited me.
 And from here I started Furniture Music.

-Made from regional and horticultural trees sourced from Angel City Lumber in Los Angeles or Evan Shively / Arborica in Marshall, CA. The wood components are often charred deep with a traditional Japanese finish called yakisugi, or sho sugi ban.
+Made from regional and horticultural trees sourced from Angel City Lumber in Los Angeles or Evan Shively / Arborica in Marshall, CA. The wood components are often charred deep with a traditional Japanese finish called yakisugi, or sho sugi ban or finished with teak oil.

-Tuned by ear to harmonies found in Appalachian folks instruments, traditional intonations from North Indian classical music, and tones that call and catch my attention.
-Current offerings include UPPERS, DOWNERS, BRANCUSI and THE LISTENER.
+Tuned by ear to harmonies found in Appalachian folks instruments, traditional intonations from North Indian classical music, and tones that call and catch my attention. x Chris

 Previous